HCPSS/schoolsites-help/_posts/2016-12-13-uploading-files.md

 		</ul>
 		<p><strong>Do this instead:</strong> "school-supply-list.pdf"</p>
 		<ul>
-		  <li>Using hyphens is friendlier for site search, and the lack of dates allows for an easier file replacement process once the time comes.
+		  <li>Using hyphens is friendlier for site search, and the lack of dates allows for an easier file replacement process if the time comes.
 Instead of having multiple files with multiple years listed, it's easier to have one generically named file that you can change every once and while. </li>
 		</ul>
 	</div>
 </div>